The co-op bookstore for avid readers

 About the Author

-Sciolino, Elaine: - Elaine Sciolino, contributing writer and former Paris bureau chief for the New York Times, is the author of the New York Times bestseller The Only Street in Paris, as well as The Seine and La Seduction.
+Sciolino, Elaine: - Elaine Sciolino, former Paris bureau chief for the New York Times, is the author of six books, including the bestsellers The Only Street in Paris and The Seine.
 She lives in Paris.

 Critics’ reviews